 - Go to http://bellevue.gdp11.com/Students/CombinedLogin.aspx

-- DO THIS VIDEO TO HELP YOU ESTABLISH YOUR ACCOUNT
+- IF YOU HAVE AN ACCESS CODE: DO THIS VIDEO TO HELP YOU ESTABLISH YOUR ACCOUNT